eltiffster/readingDocs/README.md

 luarocks make hdf5-0-0.rockspec
 ```

 This is a series of commands you would type into Command Line (having installed Lua).
 Note that you have to press Enter to run something in Command Line, so make sure you do that after every line.
-The words `#after the hash` are comments ([we'll talk about them later](5-useful-options-commands-or-keyboard-shortcuts)), so you don't need to type them into the Command Line console.
+The words `#after the hash` are comments ([we'll talk about them later](#5-useful-options-commands-or-keyboard-shortcuts)), so you don't need to type them into the Command Line console.

 ### 4. Copy/Paste
 When I talk to people in my home department (English Literature), some are reluctant to copy/paste and use code they find on the internet in their own programs.
 In the Humanities, we're taught that using other people's work without giving credit, formatted according to specific conventions, is plagiarism and should be avoided.

 For better or worse, this is generally not the way coders operate.
 If anything, copy/pasting code is encouraged.
 Not only does it save you time and effort (and possibly a lot of frustration), but you can be reasonably confident that it will work and that you haven't introduced any errors by mistyping something.
-Of course, this should be balanced by opportunities to learn by writing your own code (manually type out something you've found can be a good learning experience).
+Of course, this should be balanced with opportunities to learn by writing your own code (manually type out something you've found can be a good learning experience).

 However, chances are that you'll write a bit of original anyway, since you'll probably have to modify anything you find to suit the situation at hand.
 At the very least, you should change variable names ([what's a variable?](https://github.com/szweibel/DHSI-API-workshop/blob/master/python/sections/variables.md)) to something more descriptive for your project.